v-i-s-h/DiscretePredictors.jl/README.md

 #### Created by Vishnu Raj (@v-i-s-h)

 DiscretePredictors is a collection of algorithms for discrete sequence prediction.
-It provides a commmon API for a number of discrete sequence prediction algorithms.
+It provides a common API for a number of discrete sequence prediction algorithms.
 My goals with the package are:
 - **Simple Interface**
 - **Easily Extendable**
 - **Reproducible Research**